ppy/osu-wiki/wiki/News_Styling_Criteria/en.md

 ## Repository directory

-The following standards apply only to articles written for the news, and saved in the `news/` directory.
+The following standards apply only to articles written for the news, and saved in the `news` directory.

 ### News post caching

 News posts on the website are cached for up to sixty days before they are fetched again from GitHub.
 Purging a news post from the cache is possible, but is limited to a few osu! team members.
-If you had done a quick-fix on a news post that was already posted/merged, tell [Ephemeral](/users/102335) immediately in the `#osu-wiki` [discord channel](https://discord.gg/ppy) to purge it.
+If you had done a quick-fix on a news post that was already posted/merged, tell [Ephemeral](/users/102335) immediately in the `#osu-wiki` [Discord channel](https://discord.gg/ppy) to purge it.

 ## Locales